webblocksapp/solid-form-handler/README.md

 ## Overview

-**solid-form-handler** is a lightweight library for building form components and validating forms with them.
+**solid-form-handler** is a fully equipped library for building form components and validating forms with them.
 Under the hood, it works with the built-in granular reactivity of [SolidJS stores](https://www.solidjs.com/docs/latest/api#stores).

 It uses as a third-party library the yup object schema for data assertion however other validators will be supported in the future.